 We are located on the Columbia Medical Campus in New York City's Washington Heights, in one of the most vibrant and diverse neighborhoods in the world.
-We are looking for individuals from diverse backgrounds to join our team.
 Candidates from underrepresented backgrounds in science and academia are strongly encouraged to apply or inquire more information about our research.

 Prospective postdoctoral fellows and scholars

-We are seeking candidates with a PhD in any field of quantitative biosciences, chemical and biological engineering, cell and developmental biology, or biophysics, and who wish to take part in studying the basic biology of signaling, patterning, and morphogenesis in the context of human organ development and disease.
+We are seeking candidates with a PhD in any field of quantitative biosciences, chemical and biological engineering, cell and developmental biology, or biophysics, and who wish to take part in studying the basic biology of signaling, patterning, and morphogenesis in the context of embryogenesis, human organ development, and disease.
 No specific expertise or experience in these areas is required, although candidates should have a strong affinity for complex biosystems and a desire for experimental biology or engineering.
 Prospective candidates should email their CV, a short letter outlining their motivation for applying for the position, and contacts for three letters of reference.

 Undergraduate and masters students

 We are devoted to training Columbia undergraduate and masters students with a passion for interdisciplinary research in the realm of chemical and biological engineering, stem cell biology, and biophysics.
 Undergraduate students in our lab typically run independent projects which gives them considerable exposure to research and so we expect our students to stay in the lab for a minimum of two years.
 Some students have stayed for an additional time as research assistants after graduating while preparing materials for graduate school applications.
 Columbia students interested in joining the lab should submit their CV and a short description why they are interested in the field and our lab.

 We welcome inquiries from prospective undergraduate or graduate visiting students who wish to get hands-on research experience or perform part of their PhD in our lab, especially students from underrepresented backgrounds.
-The Simunovic lab participates in various summer programs at Columbia, such as the Amazon/SURE program which hosts students from Historically Black Colleges and Universities during the summer.
+The Simunovic lab participates in various summer programs at Columbia, such as the Amazon/SURE program.
 We encourage interested students to reach out.

 Research Assistants, Technicians, and Administrative Staff